 That is why I believe that Israel is rooted not just in history and tradition, but also in a simple and profound idea: the idea that people deserve to be free in a land of their own.

 And over the last 65 years, when Israel has been at its best, Israeli’s have demonstrated that responsibility does not end when you reach the promised land, it only begins.

 And so Israel has been a refuge for the diaspora- welcoming Jews from Europe to the former Soviet Union; from Ethiopia to North Africa.

-Israel has built a prosperous nation- though kibbutzeem that made the desert bloom, business that broadened the middle class, and innovators who reached new frontiers- from the smallest microchip to the orbits of space.
+Israel has built a prosperous nation- through kibbutzeem that made the desert bloom, a business that broadened the middle class, and innovators who reached new frontiers- from the smallest microchip to the orbits of space.

 Israel has established a thriving democracy- with a spirited civil society, proud political parties, a tireless free press, and a lively public debate- lively may even be an understatement.

 And Israel has achieved this even as it has overcome relentless threats to its security- through the courage of the Israel Defense Forces, and a citizenry that is resilient in the face of terror.

 This is the story of Israel.
 This is the work that has brought the dreams of so many generations to life.
 And every step of the way, Israel has built unbreakable bonds of friendship with the United States of America.

 Those ties began only eleven minutes after Israeli independence, when the United States was the first nation to recognize Israel, ”I believe it has a glorious future before it not just as another sovereign nation, but as an embodiment of the great ideals of our civilization.”

 Since then, we have built a friendship that advances our shared interests.
 Together, we share a commitment to security for our citizens and the stability of the Middle East and North Africa.